-4. CONCLUSIONS
+6. CONCLUSIONS

-Model update is a promising modeling methodology [Yilmaz and Ören, 2004].
-Dynamic personality is yet another aspect of model update and would allow, as clarified in another article [Ören and Ghasem-Aghaee, 2003], reflections of the changes of personality facets in the corresponding personality traits with relevant implication on the behavior of agents.
-In another article, representation of dynamic personality in fuzzy agents was presented (Ghasem-Aghaee and Ören, 2003).
+Personality traits are stable; however, they can be modified by proper training (Howard 2000).
+Model update is a promising modeling methodology (Yilmaz and Ören, 2004).
+Dynamic personality is yet another aspect of model update and would allow, as clarified in another article (Ören and Ghasem-Aghaee, 2003), reflections of the changes of personality facets in the corresponding personality traits with relevant implication on the behavior of agents.
+Representation of dynamic personality in fuzzy agents was presented by Ghasem-Aghaee and Ören (2003).
 In this article, we pointed out to the fact that openness, as a personality trait, is related with cognitive complexity and hence updates on openness may have implications on cognitive complexity and to the decision making ability of the agents in problem solving.
+An implementation of a fuzzy agent is reported to represent the effect of modifications of facets of openness to the ability to cope complexity.
+Also, the outputs of the prototype show personality descriptors, personality factors and personality style.
+Our current work on the relationship of personality and emotions on decision making will be presented in a forthcoming article.